 Are you facing charges for domestic abuse?
 MacGregor & Collins’ Orange County domestic violence Attorneys know your rights and have more than 40 years of combined experience that they will bring to fight charges on your behalf.
 Our lawyers will help you understand the charges you’re facing and do their best to help you obtain a favorable case outcome.

-The ways in which an arrest will be prosecuted largely depend upon the facts of each individual defendant’s case.
+The ways in which an arrest will be prosecuted largely depends upon the facts of each individual defendant’s case.
 Prior to detaining someone for a suspected violation, authorities are required to verify that an offense did occur.
 Once suspicions have been verified by some form of evidence, officers then determine whether or not the violent acts were committed in a way that would be considered acts of domestic violence.

 Despite evidence, there are usually multiple domestic violence defense strategies available, but it is important that each person has their own personalized defense strategy that has been tailor-made for their case.
 Domestic violence occurs when someone with whom you have cohabitated, had some type of romantic relationship, or is the parent of your child suffers some type of injury because of you.
 Other situations involving children, either by committing battery against your own children or the children of someone with whom you have been espoused or cohabitated (CPC 273.5), or by allowing harm to come to your child through either an intentional act or by negligent failure to act.